 THE INDY LEDGER, AND VERIFIABLE CREDENTIALS

-The shared information on the Indy Ledger includes Decentralized Identifiers (or DIDs), Schemas and Credential Definitions.
+The shared information on the Indy Ledger includes Decentralized Identifiers (DIDs), Schemas and Credential Definitions.
 This is used to support Verifiable Credentials and Proofs, which are not shared on the Ledger.
 (DIDs and Verifiable Credentials are in development as W3C standards.)

-A Decentralized Identifier, or DID, is a globally unique identifier that can be used to identify an individual or organization, and is shared on a distributed Ledger, such as Indy's.
+A Decentralized Identifier (DID) is a globally unique identifier that can be used to identify an individual or organization, and is shared on a distributed Ledger, such as Indy.
 The DID contains a reference to the owner, as well as to cryptographic material that can be used to verify information issued by this owner.

 Indy is, essentially, a distributed, shared, decentralized public key management platform.
 The shared Ledger stores the identifiers (DIDs) that can be used to verify the identity of the participants, as well as the Credentials they issue.
 Verifiable Credentials and Proofs are exchanged between participants, but are not stored on the Ledger, and neither is the evidence of how this information is used and shared.
 This ensures the security of the information and the privacy of the participants.

-This structure protects the privacy of the participants and provides the foundation for a platform that enables Self Sovereign Identity.
-It is an alternative to shared social media platforms (where a large amount of information is stored centrally under the control of a private organization) or centralized information hubs (where the hub mediates the identity and activity of the participants).
+This structure provides the foundation for a platform that enables Self Sovereign Identity.
+Indy is an alternative to shared social media platforms (where a large amount of information is stored centrally under the control of a private organization) or centralized information hubs (where the hub mediates the identity and activity of the participants).
 Users are in control of their data and how it is used.

 CONNECTING WITH INDY AGENTS